luizov/dotfiles/README.md

 # Dotfiles
 A repo containing all my dotfiles and vscode settings.
-When a settings is changed, the repo will be updated accordingly.
+When a setting is changed, the repo will be updated accordingly.